aman7100/FoodRecipies/README.md

 To get started with Food App, you'll need to get familiar with Git and Repo.

-To initialize your local repository using the OmniROM trees, use a command like this:
+To initialize your local repository using the Food, use a command like this:

 ```bash
  repo init https://github.com/aman7100/FoodRecipies.git